 About 2 Months, 3 Weeks, 2 Days, 10 Hours, 15 Minutes ago.

 Nairobi, KENYA July 23, 2019 -The Pharmacy and Poisons Board (PPB) is currently working on medicines track and trace system that will ensure that all medical products and health technologies in the market have a tracing number.

-The system which is being developed in partnership with the University of Nairobi and other stakeholders will make it easy for the Board to identify the country of origin, manufacturer and batch of medical products and health technologies.
+The system which is being developed in partnership with stakeholders will make it easy for the Board to identify the country of origin, manufacturer and batch of medical products and health technologies.

 The revelations were made today by the PPB, Chief Executive Officer, Dr. F.M.
 Siyoi during a media roundtable event at a Nairobi Hotel.

 The CEO said PPB is now making waves internationally as a center of excellence as per the recognition by the Regional Centre for Regulatory Excellence (RCORE) in Pharmacovigilance by NEPAD under the African Medicines Harmonization Project.

 “The digital pharmacovigilance system (VIGIFLOW) is now a benchmark for good pharmacovigilance practices.
 Countries such as Tanzania, Zimbabwe, Somalia, Ethiopia, and Afghanistan have visited our offices for benchmarking.,” he noted.

 Currently, Kenya is the sixth African Country in reporting individual case safety reports (ICSRs) to the international database and is the Lead country in Pharmacovigilance and Post Marketing Surveillance within the East Africa Harmonization under the AMRH initiatives.